 Command Lists may be of two different types:

-In-Order – there is an implicit ordering (first in, first out) between entries in the Command List: 2nd depends on 1st, 3rd depends on 2nd and so on – each command starts only after the previous one has finished execution.
+In-Order – there is an implicit ordering (first in, first out) between entries in the Command List: each next command should be started only after the previous one has completed its execution.

-Out-Of-Order – there are no implicit dependencies between Command List entries – all commands can be executed in any ordering, including in parallel.
+Out-Of-Order – there are no implicit dependencies between Command List entries – all commands can be started and executed in any order, including in parallel.

 In-Order Command Lists